stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 ###### shared headroom pool size calculating

+1. For each lossless PG:

+   1. Fetch the profile referenced by the PG
-1. Fetch the `xoff` of all the PGs.
+   2. Fetch the `xoff` from the profile.

-2. Put them together and divide the sum by over subscribe ratio.
+2. Put all the `xoff` together and divide the sum by over subscribe ratio.

 ###### buffer pool size calculating

-No update for buffer pool size calculating because
+No update for buffer pool size calculating because:

 - the buffer pool is calculated based on the `size` of profiles
 - the `size` of ingress lossless profiles have been updated to reflect shared headroom pool, but the logic of calculating the buffer pool isn't changed.

+#### On receiving SHARED_HEADROOM_POOL over-subscribe-ratio

+Trigger recalculate the shared headroom pool pool size.

 #### Upgrading from old version via using db_migrator